 [The White House, Office of the Press Secretary, December 08, 2010]

-The undertaking is implemented with strong support from the U.S. Embassy in Warsaw.
+The undertaking was implemented with strong support from the U.S. Embassy in Warsaw.
 United States Ambassador to Poland, His Excellency Stephen D. Mull said: “The U.S. Embassy is proud to support PAFF, which offers a special opportunity for talented Polish students to work with industry leaders, get a first-hand understanding of business and innovation and experience life and culture in the United States.
 The Internship Initiative is personally rewarding for students and mentors alike, and is a terrific investment in our bilateral relations. ”

 Jerzy Koźmiński, President and CEO of the Polish-American Freedom Foundation said: “The Polish-American Internship Initiative really is a one in a lifetime opportunity for those young people – not only to learn from the best and enhance their competencies but also to get to know America – the American culture, heritage and everyday life – which, I am sure, will foster increased cooperation between our countries.”

-The “Bridge Scholarships” Program addresses the disparity of access to higher education for talented school students living in rural areas of Poland whereas within the „Student Volunteers” Program groups of university student volunteers implement – at schools in villages and small towns – educational projects they have prepared to develop knowledge, skills and interests of the local children.
+The “Bridge Scholarships” Program addresses the disparity of access to higher education for talented school students living in rural areas of Poland whereas within the „Projector” Program groups of university student volunteers implement – at schools in villages and small towns – educational projects they have prepared to develop knowledge, skills and interests of the local children.